tchouinard84/PluralSight/IntroductionToKendoUI/README.md

 # "Introduction To Kendo UI"
-by Keith Burnell
+by Keith Burnell from PluralSight, level: Intermediate
-from PluralSight
-level: Intermediate